aragon/hack/docs/os-building.md

 ### UNIX philosophy

 The design philosophy we use when developing Aragon apps is very similar to the UNIX philosophy.
-We try to architect apps to do one thing and one thing well, and to respect and implement the few aragonOS interfaces so that they play nicely with the rest of the ecosystem.
+We try to architect apps to do one thing and one thing well and to respect and implement the few aragonOS interfaces so that they play nicely with the rest of the ecosystem.

 This results in purely technical benefits such as testability, but it also becomes very powerful when apps are combined and the output of one app becomes the input of an other one.
 You can think of forwarders resembling UNIX pipes in their philosophy.

 ### Permissioning

-We also recommend that all state-changing functionality in an application should be protected by a role, and that each separate action should have its own role.
+We also recommend that all state-changing functionality in an application should be protected by a role and that each separate action should have its own role.
 This allows one to create granular permissioning schemes and makes securing an application easier.

 ## Examples

-We officially build and maintain a number of Aragon apps ourselves, that implement the basic functionalities to manage organizations.
+We officially build and maintain a number of Aragon apps ourselves that implement the basic functionalities to manage organizations.
 These apps are released alongside every Aragon release and are a good reference of how to build Aragon apps.
 You can view their code in the [aragon/aragon-apps](https://github.com/aragon/aragon-apps) repo.